elongl/elongl.github.io/_posts/2021-05-30-pwning-home-router.md

 Out: 56 (0x38)
 ```
 I'm limited to 56 characters, two of which are the `;` at the beginning and at the end, so essentially 54 characters.
-Uploading it by chunks with `echo {chunk} >> revshell` would take a very long time and I didn't want to go that path.
+Uploading it by chunks with `echo {chunk} >> revshell` would take a very long time and I didn't want to go down that path.

 At this point in time, I realized that `wget` is present on the device!
 I compiled a [reverse shell] and set up an HTTP server so that I can pull it to the router.

-I automated the process of changing the `ui_language` to a command in conjunction with issuing a firmware update in order to execute the shell command.
+I automated the process of changing the `ui_language` to a command in conjunction with issuing a firmware update in order to execute a shell command.
 If everything works correctly, the firmware update request should block since it's now executing the reverse shell (given that it doesn't fork).

 Steps: